anamitro/ibus-table-sasankadeva/README.md

 **Navigate between suggestions:** Arrow keys
 **Unlike Avro, Space doesn't terminate text unit.
 Enter does.**

 Named after King Sasankadeva of Gauda (Bengal) of the 7th century.
-The logo is a Bengali "Ś", in bold Tiro Bangla font, like the designs of popular ibus-tables, colored as Bharata Mata's attire in Abanindranath Tagore's painting and the topmost panel of the Indian flag.
+The logo is a Bengali "Śa", in bold Tiro Bangla font, like the designs of popular ibus-tables, colored as Bharata Mata's attire in Abanindranath Tagore's painting and the topmost panel of the Indian flag.

 ## Author
 [Anamitro Biswas](https://anamitro.github.io)